niclaslindstedt/qtv-docker/README.md

-## QWFWD -- a QuakeWorld forwarding proxy
+## QTV

-This is the Docker version of QWFWD.
+This is the Docker version of QTV.